Juneteenth closings, changes, activities

 Yard-waste collections will be postponed one day.

-Forsyth County Government and the Arts Council of Winston-Salem & Forsyth County will a Juneteenth Celebration from 5 to 8 p.m.
-Sunday at Tanglewood Park, 4061 Clemmons Road, Clemmons.
+Forsyth County Government and the Arts Council of Winston-Salem & Forsyth County will a Juneteenth Celebration from 5 to 8 p.m. today Tanglewood Park, 4061 Clemmons Road, Clemmons.
 It will feature gospel music from Jamera McQueen-Smith and Matelyn Alicia.

 There will be family activities and food trucks during the concert.